zerocracy/farm/README.md

 (Telegram, Slack, GitHub, etc.).
 The common part is the `Question` class, that parses the questions and translates them to claims.

+We try to keep radars lightweight and logic-free.
+It's not their job to make decisions about jobs, orders, roles, rates, etc. Their job is to translate the incoming information into claims.
+The rest will be done by stakeholders.

 ## How to contribute

 Just fork it, make changes, run `mvn clean install -Pqulice`, and submit